Override-6/Linkit/README.md

 # LinKit - A personal project to easily synchronise and link programs
-LinKit offers an entire networking library, that can be extended and controlled with a 'Relay'
+LinKit offers an entire networking library, that can be extended and controlled from a 'Relay'
 The project is mainly write in scala, and some classes are written in Java.
+This project is designed to help the user write the network side of an application (for games, apps...) easily and quickly.

 ## Table of contents
 * [Notes and General information](https://github.com/Override-6/LinKit/#notes-and-general-information)